courselab/coral/README.md

  Follow these steps to set up and run the Coral Snake Game:

  ### Prerequisites

+ ### Prerequisites

 - Python 3: Make sure you have Python 3 installed on your machine.
+  - Linux Users: You can use `apt` to install Python:
+    ```bash
+    sudo apt update
+    sudo apt install python3
+    ```
+    Note: The exact installation process may vary depending on your Linux distribution.
+Check your distribution's documentation if needed.

-You can download it from the official Python website.
+  - Windows/Mac Users: You can download it from the official Python [website](https://www.python.org/downloads/).

  - Pygame: The game requires the Pygame library, which can be installed using `pip` or other package managers like `pacman` on Arch Linux.